Skip to main content

 Who receives CIDs?
 The Commission uses CIDs in a few contexts.
 First, we use CIDs to seek information from people or businesses we think may have violated the law.
 But the fact you received a CID doesn’t necessarily mean you’re the target of an investigation.
 The Commission also sends CIDs to people and businesses that may have information related to the subject of an ongoing investigation.
 If you get a CID, it will clearly identify the subject matter of the investigation and any laws or rules we think may have been violated.

 Is a response mandatory?
 CIDs are legally enforceable demands.
-If you get one, you must respond completely, on the specified schedule, unless you reach an alternative agreement with BCP staff.
-If you think you may need more time or have another concern, you must reach out to start that discussion as soon as possible.
+If you get one, you must respond completely and on the specified schedule, unless you reach an alternative agreement with BCP staff and their management.
+If you want to request more time or have another concern, you must reach out to start that discussion with BCP staff as soon as possible.
 Consistent with the FTC’s Rules of Practice, BCP staff may work with CID recipients to narrow requests, or sequence responses in a way that makes sense for the agency’s and business’s schedules, if appropriate to the situation.
+BCP staff will also ask you to sign a tolling agreement.
 But this is not an opportunity for unnecessary delay.
 And any discussion must happen well in advance of your deadline to respond.

 Timing of responses.
 If you receive a CID, there are two deadlines you should note right away.
 First, find the deadline for response, which will be printed clearly on the CID form.
-Then, check the detailed request for a deadline to contact and meet with FTC staff.
+Then, identify the deadline to contact and meet with BCP staff.
 Although it can be waived, the FTC’s Rules of Practice generally require such a meeting relatively quickly after receiving a CID.
 That meeting is your opportunity identify any issues, problems, or concerns that might affect your ability to comply.

 So, what’s the bottom line?
-We want to work cooperatively with CID recipients to get the information we need with minimal impacts on legitimate businesses and without the need for judicial intervention.
+We want to work cooperatively with CID recipients to get the information we need without unnecessary burden on legitimate businesses and judicial intervention.
 But preventing harm to consumers is our priority and we intend to move our cases in a timely manner.
 The more responsive and forthcoming you are, the better the process works for everyone.